wcventure/FuzzingPaper/README_P.md

 Hybrid testing combines fuzz testing and concolic execution.
 It leverages fuzz testing to test easy-to-reach code regions and uses concolic execution to explore code blocks guarded by complex branch conditions.
 As a result, hybrid testing is able to reach deeper into program state space than fuzz testing or concolic execution alone.
 Recently, hybrid testing has seen significant advancement.
 However, its code coveragecentric design is inefficient in vulnerability detection.
 First, it blindly selects seeds for concolic execution and aims to explore new code continuously.
 However, as statistics shows, a large portion of the explored code is often invulnerable.
 Therefore, giving equal attention to every part of the code during hybrid testing is a non-optimal strategy.
 It also slows down the detection of real vulnerabilities by over 43%.
 Second, classic hybrid testing quickly moves on after reaching a chunk of code, rather than examining the hidden defects inside.
 It may frequently miss subtle yet exploitable vulnerabilities despite that it has already explored the vulnerable code paths.

 We propose SAVIOR, a new hybrid testing framework pioneering a bug-driven principle.
 Unlike the existing hybrid testing tools, SAVIOR prioritizes the concolic execution of the seeds that are likely to uncover more vulnerabilities.
 Moreover, SAVIOR verifies all vulnerable program locations along the executing program path.
 By modeling faulty situations using SMT constraints, SAVIOR reasons the feasibility of vulnerabilities and generates concrete test cases as proofs.
 Our evaluation shows that the bugdriven approach outperforms the mainstream automated testing techniques, including the state-of-the-art hybrid testing driven by code coverage.
 On average, SAVIOR detects vulnerabilities 43.4% faster than DRILLER and 44.3% faster than QSYM, leading to the discovery of 88 and 76 more security violations, respectively.
 According to the experimental result on 11 well-fuzzed benchmark programs, SAVIOR triggers 481 unique security violations within the first 24 hours.

+### Deferred Concretization in Symbolic Execution via Fuzzing (ISSTA 2019)

+**Abstract:** Concretization is an effective weapon in the armory of symbolic execution engines.
+However, concretization can lead to loss in coverage, path divergence, and generation of test-cases on which the intended bugs are not reproduced.
+In this paper, we propose an algorithm, Deferred Concretization, that uses a new category for values within symbolic execution (referred to as the symcrete values) to pend concretization till they are actually needed.
+Our tool, COLOSSUS, built around these ideas, was able to gain an average coverage improvement of 66.94% and reduce divergence by more than 55% relative to the state-of-the-art symbolic execution engine, KLEE.
+Moreover, we found that KLEE loses about 38.60% of the states in the symbolic execution tree that COLOSSUS is able to recover, showing that COLOSSUS is capable of covering a much larger coverage space.

 ### Send Hardest Problems My Way: Probabilistic Path Prioritization for Hybrid Fuzzing (NDSS 2019)